k3nnethfrancis/shoshin-dot-blog/content/posts/extended-mind.md

 Now, consider this same idea but at scale: systems of people utilizing information technology as an extension of mind.

 Organizations with well-leveraged information systems have the foundations for collective intelligence; an extension of social interactivity and interconnected processes among networks of human nodes.
-Like an organizational hive mind, the social and technical subsystems[2] of a larger work system have the potential to synthesize.
+Like an organizational hive mind, the social and technical subsystems[^2] of a larger work system have the potential to synthesize.

 The most effective organizations in the future of work will learn how to make this happen.

-Footnotes:
+#### Notes
-Actions are not mental states but are often the result of them.
+[^1]: Actions are not mental states but are often the result of them.
-The social subsystem refers to the division of labor and methods of coordination used to transform inputs into outputs in an organization.
+[^2]: The social subsystem refers to the division of labor and methods of coordination used to transform inputs into outputs in an organization.
 The technical subsystem refers to the tools, systems, and procedures used in that organization's transformation process.